VolkanSah/ai-hub/README.md

 * Full parity with `hub.py` logic.
 * Dynamic tool and model fetching.
 * Base64 image and text file support.
-* GitHub dark-themed UI for maximum focus.
+* dark-themed UI for maximum focus.

 ---
 *Created by Volkan Kücükbudak - 2026*

+> This Work is dual-licensed under the [APACHE 2](LICENSE) and the Ethical Security Operations License (ESOL v1.1).
+> The [ESOL](ESOL) and the [ZERO-TOLERANCE](ESOL_ZERO_TOLERANCE.md) is a mandatory, non-severable condition of use.
+>
+> By using this software, you agree to all ethical constraints defined in the ESOL v1.1.